2020 Climate Change

 Climate Change Consortium for Specialty Crops

-On February 27, 2020 over 40 specialty crop representatives, including growers, agricultural associations, technical advisors, and researchers, gathered to identify potential climate change adaptation strategies.
+On February 27, 2020 over 40 specialty crop representatives, including growers, agricultural associations, technical advisors, and researchers, gathered to share insight, experience and expertise to identify climate change adaptation strategies and solutions specific to southern California.
 Learn more and view the Consortium resources here:

 2019 Convergence Event

-The Alliance team collaborated with Solidarity Farm and Pauma Tribal Farms for their first Carbon Sink Farming Convergence on November 4-5, 2019.
-The Convergence provided an opportunity for diverse individuals to come together, share land-based strategies and solutions to climate change, and discuss ways to support and advance these actions across the region.
+The Climate Science Alliance team collaborated with Solidarity Farm and Pauma Tribal Farms to support the Carbon Sink Farming Convergence event November 4-5, 2019.
+The Convergence provided an opportunity for a diverse group of experts to come together, share land-based strategies and solutions to build resilience and discuss ways to support and advance these actions across the region.